-Ceroc is a partner dance, it is polite to have fresh breath and good hygiene.
+It is polite to have fresh breath and good hygiene.

 You can start anytime.
 There is no experience necessary, every New Comer class starts with a new routine.
-There may be other New Comers in the class, along with our Crew, Teachers, and some more experienced dancers, all are there to help make your entry in to the world of Ceroc as pleasant and enjoyable as possible.
+There may be other New Comers in the class, along with our Crew, Teachers, and some more experienced dancers, all are there to help make your entry in to the world of dance as pleasant and enjoyable as possible.

 Each class will start with a short warm up.
-You will then partner up and be introduced to the fundamentals of Ceroc Partner Dancing.
+You will then partner up and be introduced to the fundamentals of Partner Dancing.

 The class will run for approximately 45 minutes, and we will teach you four moves, one move at a time, including how they can be linked together.
 Gradually you will learn a 4 move routine that can be mixed up and danced all night.

 Freestyle is your chance to practice what you have learnt during your time at the Dance Hub.
 There are no set routines, and no mistakes - we simply consider a mistake a new move.
 The lights are low, and the music is high.
 Dance with as many different people as you can, and enjoy the social aspect of Modern Jive Dancing.